espressif/esp-usb-bridge/README.md

 idf.py uf2
 ```

-### Known issues
+## Known Issues

-- The JTAG communication is currently slow. `set remotetimeout 100` should be set before loading the project
-  binary.
-The command can be placed into the gdbinit file as the first instruction.
+- The JTAG communication is currently slow. `set remotetimeout 100` should be set before loading the project binary.
+The command can be placed into the `gdbinit` file as the first instruction.

 ## License